-Ballet- Ballet is the root of all styles of dance.
+Ballet is the root of all styles of dance.
 Proper technique, positioning & framing begins in ballet.
 Students will learn positioning of the feet, arms & body, as well as across-the-floor and on-the-barre routines and combinations.
 Basic leaps, jumps and turns begin in level 1 and become more advanced as the dancer progresses.
-Students will also work on musicality & rhythm, posture, and flexibility.
-A background in ballet is also essential for any contemporary or jazz dancer, which is why we like to combine these classes with ballet.
+Students will also work on musicality and rhythm, posture, and flexibility.
+A background in ballet is also essential for any lyrical or jazz dancer.

-Jazz- Jazz is a fast paced style of dance with a lot of technique, which stems from ballet.
-Jazz students will work on advanced leaps, turns and jumps as well as focus on flexibility & strength.
+Jazz is a fast-paced style of dance with a lot of technique, which stems from ballet.
+Students will work on advanced leaps, turns and jumps as well as focus on flexibility & strength.
 This style of dance pairs the grace and technique of ballet with the intensity & energy of faster, more upbeat music.

-Intro to dance- This class prepares the little ones for the structure & technicality of our level 1 classes by teaching necessary basics.
+This class prepares the little ones for the structure & technicality of our level 1 classes by teaching necessary basics.
 Mainly, they learn how to follow direction and to mimic choreography and are introduced to warm-ups, stretches and basic technique.
 In a typical class, we will get everyone settled into to circle to take attendance and do our "Hello Song", do some of their favorite warm-up songs, stretch and work on "across-the-floor" basics.
 Then we introduce some choreography for the day.
-Half-way through the hour, we switch to tap shoes, at which point it can become a bit noisy- err, I mean lovely- and we learn simple tap basics & choreography.
-We definitely throw some fun stuff in there as well, to keep them interested for a full hour, so we will do some tumbling on the mat, games and crafty things once in awhile.
-(Your littles must be able to use the bathroom on their own and have the ability to follow some structure & direction before they are ready to enroll in this class!)
+Half-way through the hour, we switch to tap shoes and learn simple tap basics & choreography.
+Of course, some fun stuff is thrown in there as well to keep them interested for a full hour: tumbling on the mat, games or crafty things once in awhile.
+(Your littles must be able to use the bathroom on their own and have the ability to follow some structure & direction before they are ready to enroll in this class.)

 2) Once a student has been in a level for at least a year, they are much more confident in how things work in that class and can really start working to build their skills & improve their technique.